-Prevegan I once made more traditional caramel apples… and I’ll tell you it was a royal PITA.
-Messy, sticky, so much clean-up.
+In my prevegan days, I once made more traditional caramel apples.
+They were messy, sticky, and SO much clean-up.
 I can assure you these caramel apples are far easier – yes, some prep and cleaning, but much simpler.

 Let’s talk about the apples for a moment…